-Additionally, as a result of the discontinuation of our MoneyPak PIN product during the first quarter of 2015, we expect our cash transfer revenues to decline on a year-over-year basis in absolute dollars and as a percentage of total operating revenues.
-We also anticipate that the loss in cash transfer revenue will be greater in the first half of 2015, as our customers and retail distributors transition from MoneyPak to our POS swipe reload product.
-While it is difficult to predict the full extent to which our business will be impacted by the discontinuation of our MoneyPak PIN product, we believe the discontinuation may also adversely impact the performance of our key metrics, such the number of active cards in our portfolio, gross dollar volume and purchase volume, as customers transition to POS swipe reloads.
-Accordingly, we anticipate potential declines in our interchange and fee revenues depending upon the impact that the discontinuation of our MoneyPak PIN product has on our active card portfolio.
+As a result of the discontinuation of our MoneyPak PIN product during the first quarter of 2015, our cash transfer revenues have declined on a year-over-year basis in absolute dollars and as a percentage of total operating revenues.
+While it is difficult to precisely quantify the full extent to which our business has been impacted by the discontinuation of our MoneyPak PIN product, we believe the discontinuation has adversely impacted the performance of our key metrics, such as the number of active cards in our portfolio, gross dollar volume and purchase volume, as customers transition to POS swipe reloads.
+For example, we experienced a 6% decline in the number of active cards in our portfolio since June 30, 2015, which impacted our interchange and fee revenues during the three and nine months ended September 30, 2015.
+We believe the decline in the number of active cards in our portfolio will largely stabilize through the remainder of 2015.

-We experienced a decline in revenue associated with the Walmart MoneyCard program in 2014 and in the three months ended March 31, 2015 due primarily to lower fee products we introduced and a decline in the number of active cards.
-Accordingly, unless we are able to increase overall program revenue through higher unit economics per card, or through an increase of active cards, or a combination of both, we expect our 2015 revenues from this program to decline on a year-over-year basis due primarily to the continual impact of lower fee cards comprising a larger portion of our overall active card portfolio.
+We experienced a decline in revenue associated with the Walmart MoneyCard program in 2014 and in the three and nine months ended September 30, 2015 due primarily to lower fee products we introduced and a decline in the number of active cards.
+As a result, our 2015 revenues from this program have declined on a year-over-year basis due primarily to the continual impact of lower fee cards comprising a larger portion of our overall active card portfolio.